 For Regional Quarterfinal games, the host school shall determine the game schedule and communicate the start time to the opponent.
-The game time must be entered into their IHSA Schools Center by 4:00 p.m. on Friday, Sept.
-23 (1A) and Friday, Sept.
-30 (2A/3A).
+The game time and assigned officials must be entered into their IHSA Schools Center by 4:00 p.m. on Friday, May 3.